noi-techpark/odh-docs/source/guidelines/authentication.rst

 further information about how to use authentication can be found in the :ref:`dedicated howto <authentication-howto>`.

-There are currently two different authentication methods available:

-* :strong:`Keycloack` is the default authentication server for all datasets that are accessed with the :strong:`API v2`.
+:strong:`Keycloack` is the default authentication server for all datasets that are accessed with the :strong:`API v2`.
-* The :strong:`OAuth2 Authentication` follows the :rfc:`6749` and is
-  used for all the datasets in the mobility domain :strong:`when using the legacy API v1`.

 .. warning:: The :strong:`Token-based Authentication` was used for the datasets in the tourism domain and is now not available anymore.